How to Understand Truth – A Theory and a Definition of Truth and Related Terms

 - A hypothesis is a testable educated guess.
 A theory is the ends of a hypothesis shown to be reasonably true with facts.
-A scientific theory is one that has never been proven false.
+A scientific theory, in the strictest sense, is one that has never been proven false.
 See an essay on theories.

 - A conspiracy theory is a theory formulated based on a limited set of facts.
 Here some facts may be right, but the overarching hypothesis, conclusion, and some connections may not be (thus a conspiracy theory is like the “half-truth” of theories; generally well intentioned, sometimes justified, but ultimately relying on assumptions rather than proofs to some degree).
 See an essay on conspiracy theories for more detail.

 - Common language words like folk tale, common belief, etc. describe types of factoids (claims that aren’t specifically verified as true).

 The nature and types of truth are only one part of the story, we also need to consider the tools one uses to find truths, the art of rhetoric, and the methods for conveying information.

 A truth teller should always seek to verify their data, sometimes that means citations, sometimes that means experiment, sometimes that means using logic and reason, sometimes that means being skeptical, sometimes it means seeking testimony, and sometimes that means using a mix of all these things.

 Let’s look at some tools of the truth finder (the tools of a lover of wisdom; natural or moral).

 Conceptualization, logic, and reason.
 The art of thought can be said to be of three types, with each type increasing in complexity.
 It works like this: